ZailinYuan/PostgreSQL/Aggregate and Grouping.md

   HAVING max(grade) > 95
 ```

+### Tip 2
+Aggregate Functions can be used in other than SELECT clause.

 # Aggregate Function Advanced
 ### 1. <b>Filter clause</b>
 * See example here.
 It filters undesired value in each group before calculate aggregate function on that group.